2018 Distinguished Alumni & Early Career Award Honorees

 Sybil Jordan Hampton (Ed.D.
 ‘91) was a member of the second class of African American students to integrate into Little Rock Central High School in 1959.
 Beyond her historical significance, she has had a distinguished career in her own right.
 She has held leadership roles in universities in New York, Wisconsin and Texas and executive positions in two foundations of national renown: Contributions Manager, Education and Culture of the GTE Corporate Foundation in Stamford, CT; and President Emerita of the Winthrop Rockefeller Foundation in Little Rock, AR.
-She has received the Iona College Woman of Achievement Award, the New Rochelle, New York NAACP Education Award, Association of Black Foundation Executives (ABFE) Lifetime Achievement Award and the National Conference for Community and Justice Humanitarian Award.
+She has received the Iona College Woman of Achievement Award; the New Rochelle, New York NAACP Education Award; the Association of Black Foundation Executives (ABFE) Lifetime Achievement Award; and the National Conference for Community and Justice Humanitarian Award.
 She was also inducted into the Arkansas Black Hall of Fame.

 Etta Kralovec (Ed.D.
 ‘87) is currently associate professor of Teacher Education and program director of the M.Ed. in Secondary Education at the University of Arizona-South.
 Her program has received the Peter Likins Inclusive Excellence Award from the University of Arizona and a Best Practices Award from the Mexican government for raising over $3 million in federal funds to prepare STEM teachers for Title One schools in Arizona border communities.
 In addition to many other accomplishments, Dr. Kralovec is a founding member of the International Research Consortium on Human Development at the Universidad de Guanajuato.
 She is also a leading voice in the US to end homework.